Type 5 Chi-Ri medium tank: Design

-The Type 5 Chi-Ri featured a lengthened version of the Type 4 Chi-To chassis, with eight road wheels per side instead of the seven of the Chi-To.
+The Type 5 Chi-Ri was of all-welded construction.
+It featured a lengthened version of the Type 4 Chi-To chassis, with eight road wheels per side instead of the seven of the Chi-To.
 It had the usual Japanese track arrangement with forward mounted drive sprockets and rear mounted idlers.
 The Type 5 Chi-Ri had welded armor, with a maximum thickness of 75 mm at the front hull; 25–50 mm on the side; 50 mm on the rear and 50 mm on the turret.

 The Type 5 Chi-Ri was initially to be powered by a Mitsubishi Diesel engine, but the advancements needed to provide the necessary horsepower fell behind schedule, and an 800 hp V-12 gasoline-fueled aircraft engine designed by BMW in Germany and licensed to Kawasaki Heavy Industries in Japan was selected instead.
 The "Kawasaki Type 98 800 HP engine Ha-9-IIb" was detuned for the tank to 550 hp.

 The tank had a hexagonal gun turret and on the left side of the turret roof was a commander's cupola.
 In front of that was a crew hatch.
-The prototype tank was to be fitted with the Type 5 75 mm tank gun (based on the Type 4 75 mm AA Gun) equipped with an automatic loading system.
-A secondary weapon consisted of a fixed front hull-mounted Type 1 37 mm tank gun.
-According to one source, in addition there were two 7.7mm Type 97 machine guns.
-According to another source, there was one design with the fixed front hull-mounted Type 1 37 mm tank gun as a secondary weapon and a second design with two 7.7mm Type 97 machine guns as secondary weapons.
-The second design having a front hull fitted coaxial Type 97 machine gun and a ball mounted Type 97 machine gun on the left side of the turret for use in close combat situations.
+The prototype tank was to be fitted with the Type 5 75 mm tank gun (based on the Type 4 75 mm AA gun) equipped with an automatic loading system.
+Secondary weapons consisted of a fixed front hull-mounted Type 1 37 mm tank gun and two 7.7mm Type 97 machine guns.
+One coaxial Type 97 machine gun was fitted in the front hull next to the Type 1 37 mm tank gun and a ball mounted Type 97 machine gun was on the left side of the turret.
+Two other sources, only mention the fixed front hull-mounted Type 1 37 mm tank gun as an incorporated secondary weapon for this prototype tank.
 There were also plans for a Type 5 Chi-Ri II, to be diesel powered and using the Type 5 75 mm tank gun as its main armament.